Anomandarist/Shadowrun-UK/AdventureLog/DininginStyle.md

 ### 06/05/2076 (Wednesday)

-- Jack revisits Mr Carrots trying to fulfil his promise
+- Jack revisits Mr Carrotz trying to fulfil his promise
 - He wants a dinner on the banks of the Thames
 - Japanese Sushi Restaurant; uses fresh fish